JonathanWenger/pycalib/README.md

 * ImageNet 2012

 Due to the size of the data, only a script replicating the experiments is provided.
-The ImageNet validation data can be obtained from http://www.image-net.org.
+The ImageNet validation data can be obtained from the [ImageNet website](http://www.image-net.org).

 The repository includes scripts that replicate the experiments found in the paper in the `benchmark` and `figures` folders.